 Cat® Final Drive components must endure incredible torque, high-impact loads, and frequent direction and gear changes.
 Caterpillar designs and manufactures its final drive components with these demands in mind, using testing processes that simulate real-world applications.

-There are four types of final drives used in Cat® machines:
+Four Types of Final Drives used in Cat® machines:

 - Bull Gear Single Reduction